finbourne/drive-sdk-csharp-preview/sdk/docs/FilesApi.md

             try
             {
                 // [BETA] Uploads a file to Lusid Drive.
+If using an SDK, consider using the UploadAsStreamAsync function for larger files instead.
                 StorageObject result = apiInstance.CreateFile(xLusidDriveFilename, xLusidDrivePath, contentLength, body);
                 Debug.WriteLine(result);
             }